 The Unsung Hero of Temperature Measurement: Bimetallic Stem Thermometers

 You probably use a thermometer every day without even realizing it.
-So from cooking to industrial processes, accurate temperature measurement is crucial.
+From cooking to industrial processes, accurate temperature measurement is crucial.
 But have you ever wondered how these devices actually work?
-Let's pull back the curtain on a classic: the bimetallic stem thermometer.
+Here's the thing — let's pull back the curtain on a classic: the bimetallic stem thermometer.
 This humble tool relies on some clever material science to deliver reliable readings time after time.

 What is a Bimetallic Stem Thermometer?